 "You win that game, everyone says, 'Oh, what a great comeback,' " Campbell said.
 "You lose, and shove it out the window.
 That's pretty much how it is."

 The most significant aspect of Campbell's game in Buffalo was bringing the Raiders back in a game where the running game had been stopped.
 The Bills held McFadden to 21 yards on nine second-half carries.
-So Campbell picked up the offensive slack after halftime by completing 14 of 19 passes for 196 yards
+So Campbell picked up the offensive slack after halftime by completing 14 of 19 passes for 196 yards and two touchdowns.

 As offensive coordinator in 2010, Hue Jackson lobbied Tom Cable to bench Campbell at halftime of a 16-14 win over St. Louis in favor of Gradkowski in the second game of the season and for Gradkowski to start the following week against Arizona.